Share this

 - The use of transmission lines to distribute to end users

-In order to “get” power markets, you have to have an understanding of the power grid, so let’s begin!
+To understand power markets, you have to understand the power grid, so let’s begin!

 Electric Supply and Demand